ibm-cloud-docs/account/index.md

 You can also order optional items such as {{site.data.keyword.BluDirectLink}} or advanced or premium support options.
 Contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg) for more information.

 What you pay each month during that term is based on the dedicated services that you want, plus a Subscription account that gives you access to all public services.
 Usage charges of the services in {{site.data.keyword.Bluemix_notm}} Public are calculated based on your Subscription account agreement.
 You receive an invoice for any services that you use beyond that subscription agreement.
 Contact your IBM designated account representative or [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg) to get started on your agreement.

+## Upgrading your account
+{: #upgrade-lite-account}

+When you're ready to take your account to the next level, you can [upgrade your Lite account](/docs/account?topic=account-upgrading-account) to a Pay-As-You-Go account or Subscription account.
+Upgrading your account unlocks the full {{site.data.keyword.Bluemix_notm}} catalog, gives you extra free resources, and more.

+After you upgrade your Lite account to a Pay-As-You-Go account, you get a promotional credit of $200 that is automatically applied to your account.
+Your $200 credit is valid for 30 days, and your usage is automatically deducted from the credit amount.
+The credit cannot be used with third-party offerings, and the credit might not be available for all accounts.

+If you already have a Pay-As-You-Go or Subscription account, you can also convert your account to a different type.
+For more information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).